|Project leads||Professor Minhua Eunice Ma, Anna Mankee-Williams and Professor Kam Bhui|

 Professor David Prior

-David joined Falmouth as associate professor in Music and Sound Art in 2010.
-Now as Director of...
+I joined Falmouth as Associate Professor in Music and Sound Art in 2010.
+Now as Pro Vice-Chancellor ...

 ATTUNE is in partnership with the following people and organisations: